 However, Harry Helmsley's reign was subject to controversy.
 His decision to convert the building into a real estate investment trust in 1961 led to a complicated legal structure that involved hundreds of investors.
 This move, while profitable, also led to complex ownership disputes that would last for decades.

-Harry Helmsley's impact on the Empire State Building is undeniable despite these challenges.
+Despite these challenges, Harry Helmsley's impact on the Empire State Building is undeniable.
 His leadership brought about significant changes in the building's management, ensuring its status as a profitable and iconic piece of real estate.
 The Helmsley era, therefore, marked a considerable period in the Empire State Building's history, setting the stage for its continued success in the decades to come.

 The Empire State Building entered a dramatic and tumultuous phase in its history when Leona Helmsley, dubbed the "Queen of Mean" by the press, assumed control in 1973.
 Leona was Harry Helmsley's wife and a formidable real estate entrepreneur in her own right.
 During this period, the Empire State Building became the centerpiece of the Helmsley real estate empire, symbolizing both their success and the controversies that would follow them.